 Mass rearing of insects has been established in several insect species and to levels of billions a week.
-However, in mosquitoes, rearing has generally been performed on a much smaller scale with most large scale rearing being performed in the 1970’s and 80’s.
+However, in mosquitoes, rearing has generally been performed on a much smaller scale, with most large scale rearing being performed in the 1970’s and 80’s.
 For a RIDL® program it is desirable to release as few females as possible as they bite and transmit disease.
-In a mass rearing programme there are several stages to produce males to be released: egg production, rearing eggs until pupation and then sorting males from release.
-These males are then used for a RIDL® control program released as either pupae or adults 11,12.
+In a mass rearing programme there are several stages to produce the males to be released: egg production, rearing eggs until pupation and then sorting males from females before release.
+These males are then used for a RIDL® control program; released as either pupae or adults 11,12.

 To suppress a mosquito population using RIDL® a large number of high quality male adults need to be reared13,14.
-The following describes the methods for the mass rearing of OX513A, a RIDL® strain of Ae. aegypti 8 for release and covers the techniques required for the production of eggs and RIDL® males for a control programme.
+The following describes the methods for the mass rearing of OX513A, a RIDL® strain of Ae. aegypti 8, for release and covers the techniques required for the production of eggs and mass rearing RIDL® males for a control programme.

 Introduction:

-Mosquitoes transmit many pathogens that can cause disease in humans and control the mosquitoes has been an on-going battle for centuries.
+Mosquitoes transmit many pathogens that can cause a range of diseases in humans and controlling these mosquitoes has been an on-going battle for centuries.
 Strategies to control insects based on chemical and biological methods have had some notable successes, but in many cases control has not been sustainable in the long term.
-For example, Brazil achieved eradication of Ae. aegypti in the 50’s but the mosquito has reinvaded over the last 50 years.
-This can be attributed to many causes, including insecticide resistance, environmental damage, poor control programme implementation 15-20, and due to the capacity to reinvaded areas from which it was successfully removed and to infest new areas at an alarming rate.
+For example, Brazil achieved eradication of Ae. aegypti in the 50’s but the mosquito has reinvaded over the last 40-50 years.
+This can be attributed to many causes, including insecticide resistance, environmental damage, poor control programme implementation 15-20, and the rapid re-invasion without adequate monitoring or response. .

 New techniques and methods are being sought to try to win this battle against mosquitoes.
 Recent advances in molecular techniques have led to the development of new and innovative methods of mosquito control based around the Sterile Insect Technique (SIT) 1-3.
 A control method known as RIDL® (Release of Insects carrying a Dominant Lethal)4 is based around SIT, but uses genetic methods to remove the need for radiation-sterilisation.
 RIDL® strains have been constructed for several pest species including Ae. aegypti 5-8.A RIDL® strain of Ae. aegypti was successfully tested in the field in Grand Cayman 9,10; further field use is planned or in progress in other countries around the world.
 Suppressing mosquito populations using RIDL® will require a large number of high quality male adults to be reared 3,14.

-For SIT, it is considered desirable to release only males.
-If females are also released, the released sterile males may then seek and court released sterile females rather than wild ones; the sterile females thereby ‘distract’ the sterile males and reduce programme effectiveness.
-In addition, female mosquitoes bite and transmit disease.
+For a SIT programme it is considered desirable to release only males; female mosquitoes bite and transmit disease.
+In addition, the released sterile males can be ‘distracted’ by the released females reducing programme effectiveness. .
 Male-only release was shown to be 3-5 fold more effective than mixed-sex release in large field experiments with irradiated Mediterranean fruit flies 21.

-In a mass rearing programme, there are several stages to producing the males for release.
+In a RIDL® mass rearing programme, there are several stages to producing the males for release.
 The first is to produce the eggs required for the release generation (figure 1).
-The next stage is to rear the eggs through to pupae or adult, also separating the males from the females.
-Large-scale separation of males from females requires a difference between the sexes 22.
-A natural means to separate the sexes exists for Ae aegypti, greater female pupa size.
-These males are then used for a RIDL® control programme released as either pupae or as adults 11,12.
+The next stage is to rear the eggs through to pupae or adults, separating larvae from pupae and the male pupae from the female pupae.
+Large-scale separation of males from females requires a difference between the sexes at a particular life stage suitable for mass sorting 22.
+In Ae. aegypti (and other mosquito species) there is a significant size difference between the male and female pupae which can be exploited for sex separation techniques.
+The sorted RIDL® males are then released in a control programme as either pupae or as adults 11,12.